quickwit-oss/chitchat/chitchat-test/README.md

-# Scuttlebutt test
+# Chitchat test

-This project runs a simple scuttlebut server to test the scuttlebutt crate.
+This project runs a simple chitchat server to test the chitchat crate.

 ## Example